Servings: about 6 / Prep Time: 20 minutes / Cook Time: 30 minutes / Chill Time: 1-2 days

 So this recipe uses almost the same ingredients, but steps it up by baking the fruits with brown sugar and cinnamon sticks first.
 You’re going to love it!

-2. Spread the fruit onto a rimmed baking sheet lined with parchment paper.
-Add the cinnamon sticks, and bake at 375 F for 30 minutes.
+Step Two: Roast.
+Spread the fruit onto the prepared baking sheet.
+Add 2 Cinnamon Sticks to the baking sheet, and bake at 375 F for 30 minutes.
 Let cool for 15 minutes.

-4. Cover the pitcher with plastic wrap or a tightly fitted lid, and refrigerate for three days.
+Step Four: Let it Chill.
+Cover the pitcher with plastic wrap or a tightly fitted lie and refrigerate for at least 24 hours, up to three days.

-7. Fill cocktail glasses with ice.
-Pour in sangria until 3/4 full, then top with ginger beer.
-Serve with an orange peel for garnish, and enjoy!
+Step Six: Serve!
+Fill six cocktail glasses halfway with ice.
+Divide sangria amongst the glasses, then top with preferred amount of ginger beer.
+(Or cava!)
+Garnish with an orange slice or orange peel, and enjoy!

 Tips for making the Best Sangria: